mafintosh/shared-structs/README.md

 struct in JavaScript (unless you know what you are doing) to avoid the buffer getting garbage collected, while you are still using it in your native code.

+If you are compiling a struct, that has a field that `shared-structs` cannot determine the size and alignment of deterministicly, it will throw an error.
+If you use the [napi-macros](https://github.com/mafintosh/napi-macros) module, you can easily export these from your native code using the `NAPI_EXPORT_SIZEOF` and `NAPI_EXPORT_ALIGNMENT` macros and pass them in as options.

 Options include:

 ```js